Skip to main content

 Climate And Weather

-The Darién province receives some of the highest rainfall in Panama, and the Serranía de Bagre's highland terrain intensifies this precipitation pattern through orographic lifting of moisture-laden air masses.
+The Darién province receives some of the highest rainfall in Panama, and the Serranía de Bagre's terrain intensifies this precipitation pattern through orographic lifting of moisture-laden air masses.
 Annual rainfall exceeds 3,000 millimeters and can approach 5,000 millimeters at higher elevations.
 There is no pronounced dry season, though rainfall diminishes somewhat from January through March.
-The persistent humidity and cloud cover at upper elevations creates montane cloud forest conditions.
-Temperatures decrease with elevation, ranging from warm tropical conditions at the base of the mountains to cooler cloud forest temperatures of 15 to 20 degrees Celsius at the higher ridges.
-The climate extremes within the altitudinal gradient create diverse microclimatic conditions that support exceptional species diversity.
+Temperatures decrease with elevation, ranging from warm tropical conditions at the base of the hills to cooler conditions on the upper ridges.
+The persistent humidity creates diverse microclimatic conditions that support exceptional species diversity.

 Human History